ethorhil/private-writes/Private Transfers/Phase A/01_Report/1 Summary.md

 Scores are shaped by heterogeneous deployments, inconsistent data, DA assumptions, and emerging roadmaps.
 These are expected limitations for a first-pass ecosystem map.

-Phase B (not part of this report) will address questions such as:
+Phase B will address questions such as:

 - Which structural problems are most important to address?
 - How do different patterns fit PSE’s capabilities and priorities?